How to Create a Customer Feedback Strategy (Step by Step)

 Ultimately, you want to focus first on features that are high demand, low competition, and low complexity to build.

-Whichever approach you choose, developing a user feedback strategy creates clarity and consensus in product development.
+Whichever approach you choose, developing a customer feedback strategy creates clarity and consensus in product development.
 Select methods based on the data you want to gather and use the best tools to make gathering data easier.
 Then implement the changes based on which changes have the largest impact and quickest development.
 Finally, feel confident in knowing that your process will prove that you are responsive to your customers’ needs.